Trust Transfer Grant Deeds

 If the trustee dies during the lifetime of the trust, the Affidavit Death of a Trustee will need to be executed, recorded and notarized.
-You will also need to draw up a new Affidavit Death of a Trustee, which will name a new Successor Trustee.
-This allows for easier administration of the trust in the future.
-All real estate documents need a signature, and this new document will now be executed by the new successor trustee.
+An Affidavit Death of a Trustee will need to be drawn up designating the successor trustee as the now acting Trustee, or the co-Trustee as the sole Trustee.
+This is required by law.
+All real estate documents need a signature, and this new document will now be executed by the newly acting Trustee.

 Affidavit Death of a Joint Tenant

-If a co-owner of real property dies, then the Affidavit Death of a Joint Tenant is used, in order to allow the surviving owner to be given control and rights in relation to the property, which was once held by joint tenancy.
-When a joint tenant dies and this paperwork has been completed ahead of time, there will be no probate to worry about.
+If a co-owner of real property dies when property is held in Joint Tenancy, then the Affidavit Death of a Joint Tenant is used, in order to allow the surviving owner to be given control and rights in relation to the property.

-When the surviving spouse passes away, then probate will be applicable.
-This document allows probate to be delayed.
+When the surviving spouse passes away, then probate will be applicable if the property is not titled in the name of the Trust and no beneficiary deed is has been recorded.
 If you want to avoid probate in the future, then the surviving spouse should put the property into a Revocable Living Trust, which then allows probate to be avoided.